 (11) If global buckling verification is required for bearing piles, the following is applicable:

-lateral and rotational support due to the surrounding soils should be taken into account using an appropriate model (e.g. p-y approach, subgrade reaction model) based on second order theory; see 8.3.4 and 8.4.3 for partially embedded piles and prEN 1997-3:2022, Annex C.13 for fully embedded piles;
+— lateral and rotational support due to the surrounding soils should be taken into account using an appropriate model (e.g. p-y approach, subgrade reaction model) based on second order theory; see 8.3.4 and 8.4.3 for partially embedded piles and prEN 1997-3:2022, Annex C.13 for fully embedded piles;

-the phenomenon that soil on slopes may move and cause passive loading of the piles should be taken into account;
+— the phenomenon that soil on slopes may move and cause passive loading of the piles should be taken into account;

-sway frame effects, including the second order effect of piles of different length should be analysed to establish the loads of the individual buckling members.
+— sway frame effects, including the second order effect of piles of different length should be analysed to establish the loads of the individual buckling members.